felixlindstrom/python-salesforce-api/README.md

 This module implements the Bulk V2 API.
 Basically, it allows you to think less and do more.

+Note that the correct permission-set might be needed on the user, see https://success.salesforce.com/issues_view?id=a1p3A000000BMPFQA4

 ##### Bulk Insert
 Example
 ```python